Essex County/Essex Center coronavirus update

 ELIZABETHTOWN, N.Y.
-(NEWS10) – Essex County Public Health reported three new COVID-19 cases Monday.
-All three were residents of the Essex Center for Nursing and Rehabilitation.
+(NEWS10) – Essex County Public Health confirmed two new COVID-19 cases Monday.
+A third had also been confirmed but was already moved to recovery categorization upon confirmation.

-That added up to five active cases Monday, all from the Essex Center.
-There was one new death and one new hospitalization due to a coronavirus case, both also residents of the Essex Center.
+The two remaining current cases join two others.
+Three of those four are hospitalized, and all are residents of the Essex Center in Elizabethtown.
+The new resident who was hospitalized had already been in the hospital while symptomatic.

-The county has seen 203 total coronavirus cases.
-41 of those have been nursing home residents.
+The total of coronavirus cases in the county stood at 210 as of Monday.

 County-by-county Coronavirus Tracker